YuncongMa/pNet/Python/README.md

 **Docker image**

 pNet can be dockerized to be isolated from the operation system and hardware.
-The Docker software can be downloaded from https://www.docker.com <br />
+The Docker software can be downloaded from https://www.docker.com .
-In PyCharm, enable Docker for deployment (https://www.jetbrains.com/help/pycharm/docker.html), navigate to the Python version folder /pNet/Python, and run the following command to build a docker image. <br />
+1. Enable Docker for deployment in PyCharm (https://www.jetbrains.com/help/pycharm/docker.html).
+2. Navigate to the Python version folder /pNet/Python.
+3. Run the following command to build a docker image.

 ```
 docker build -t pnet .
 ```